-- 2. The total number of separations reported is greater than the count of 2,814 children identified in Ms. L. because this count reflects a longer timeframe relative to the original Ms. L. class certification.
+- back to note 1 2.
+The total number of separations reported is greater than the count of 2,814 children identified in Ms. L. because this count reflects a longer timeframe relative to the original Ms. L. class certification.
 3,707 children is the count of all possible children of potential class members referred to ORR from 4/1/18 through 9/30/2019

-- 5. The discharge type of some minors were re-categorized, which affected discharges to separated parents in September compared to August
+- back to note 4 5.
+The discharge type of some minors were re-categorized, which affected discharges to separated parents in September compared to August

-- 6. ORR does not consistently receive apprehension date information from CBP and ICE when referring UACs to its ORR care.
+- back to note 5 6.
+ORR does not consistently receive apprehension date information from CBP and ICE when referring UACs to its ORR care.
 As a result, because it is a more reliable source of data, ORR used referral dates to generate the information provided in this report.

-- 7. Table 1 lists the categories of permissible reasons for separation used in the government's reporting to plaintiffs in the Ms. L. litigation.
+- back to note 6 7.
+Table 1 lists the categories of permissible reasons for separation used in the government's reporting to plaintiffs in the Ms. L. litigation.

-- 8. "Other – Warrant" is defined as the parent having an active warrant for his/her arrest in either home country or the United States.
+- back to note 7 8.
+"Other – Warrant" is defined as the parent having an active warrant for his/her arrest in either home country or the United States.

-- 9. 22 is the confirmed number of separations for the entire month of September.
+- back to note 8 9.
+22 is the confirmed number of separations for the entire month of September.
 Previous reporting only reflected partial list of separations for September because some separations may have not been confirmed at the time of reporting.

-- 10. In some cases, final determinations on separation status reported during weekly data reconciliation require further review.
+- back to note 9 10.
+In some cases, final determinations on separation status reported during weekly data reconciliation require further review.
 As a result, data on separations is subject to change.